Snowpark Container Services¶

 Snowpark Container Services is in all regions except the following:

-Snowpark Container Services is not available for Google Cloud Platform (GCP).
+Snowpark Container Services is not available for trial accounts except for running notebooks.

 What’s next?¶